eugenia1984/english/b1-english-for-developers/1-learn-to-describe-places-and-events.md

 If someone says, I'm starting a new job next week, you can reply, Is that right? to confirm what they said.

+### Plan to work on

+`Plan to work on+ -> means to have an intention or a decision to start or continue working on something.
+It's used to talk about future actions or projects you intend to do.

+When you say that you work on something it means you are dedicating time and energy to a specific task or project.
+For example:

+- `I need to work on my presentation for tomorrow.` -> You need to dedicate time to prepare your presentation for the next day.

+- `She plans to work on her novel this summer.` -> She intends to spend time writing or improving her novel during the summer.

 ---